If you have been given an outpatient appointment at the hospitals and are unable to attend for whatever reason you can use the form below.

-Anyone can become a carer.
-Carers come from all walks of life, all cultures and can be of any age.
-If you are a carer, you probably feel that you are doing what anyone else would in the same situation; looking after your mother, son, or best friend and just getting on with it.
+Anyone can become a carer; carers come from all walks of life, all cultures and can be of any age.
+Many feel they are doing what anyone else would in the same situation; looking after their parents, spouse, partner, child, neighbour or friend and just getting on with it.

 If you are a carer and have to come into hospital it is important that you make hospital staff aware of your caring responsibilities.
 They will explain where you can go to receive appropriate advice and support.

-At Warrington and Halton Hospitals, we are committed to ensuring equal health care for people with learning disabilities.
-This includes ensuring that you, as a carer, have the information and support to enable you to participate in making the best decisions for the person you care for.
+At Warrington and Halton Hospitals, we are committed to ensuring equal health care for all people This includes ensuring that you, as a carer, are empowered to have the information and support, to enable you to participate in making the best decisions for the person you care for.

 There are several things that we actively encourage carers to do: